Poaching

 Poaching chicken breast

-Poaching is the best technique for chicken breast that will be shredded for salads, sandwiches, or soups.
+Poaching is the best method for chicken breast destined for salads, sandwiches, or soups.
 It produces juicy, tender meat without any browning.

 Poaching fish